-Being on the other end, it’s easier to understand that sometimes, ghosting happens!
-Some of the more common reasons I hear, as a dating coach, are: I’m not interested, I don’t want to hurt their feelings, I’m too busy, etc.
+When you’re in a position to ghost someone, it’s easier to understand that sometimes, ghosting happens!
+Some of the more common reasons I hear are: I’m not interested, I don’t want to hurt their feelings, I’m too busy, etc.

 #1 Be Explicit About Your Expectations

 #2 If You’re Feeling it On the Date, Address It

 If you’re on a date with someone and begin to feel uninterested, bring it up!
-Being able to be vulnerable and say “I’m not feeling like we are connecting the same way we used to.
-Do you also feel that?” gives the other person the opportunity to voice their feelings and thoughts.
+Being able to be vulnerable and say, “I don’t feel like we are connecting the same way we used to.
+Do you feel that way too?” gives the other person the opportunity to voice their feelings and thoughts.

 - “Hey!
-I had a lot of fun last night- thank you for inviting me.
+I had a lot of fun last night, thank you for inviting me.
 I didn’t feel a romantic connection and I am not interested in going on a future date.
 Good luck!”

 - “After talking to you, I realized we don’t have the same desires for a future relationship.
 I think it’d be best for us to both continue seeing other people.
 Thanks again.”

-- “I’ve enjoyed getting to know you recently- thank you for sharing about yourself.
+- “I’ve enjoyed getting to know you recently, thank you for sharing about yourself.
 Because I respect you and your time, I wanted to let you know that I am not interested in pursuing a relationship.”

 #4 Anticipate a Reaction

-In most cases, people appreciate the open communication and might be disappointed but understanding.
+In most cases, people appreciate open communication and, while they might be disappointed, will ultimately be understanding.
 Other people might show their hurt differently.
 Try to remember during these times that you are making the best decision for you and that you are being respectful of the other person’s feelings.

-Dating is a tricky world to navigate and it’s become even more complex with the integration of dating apps and social media.
-Because there are so many ways to hide and avoid through the use of technology, it’s even more important that we show up fully.
+Dating is a tricky world to navigate, and it’s become even more complex with the integration of dating apps and social media.
+Because technology gives us so many ways to hide and avoid people, it’s even more important that we show up fully.